ManlyElectronics/hosts/README.md

-Commands update / join files with PowerShell.
+Commands to update / join host files with PowerShell

 requirements: Windows 7 - 11

 thanks to